zhubonan/aiida-castep/docs/source/user_guide/first_calc.rst

 .. note::
    The content of the folder should be identical to what will be uploaded to remote computer.
-   Hence we can also check if the job script is corretly generated.
+   Hence we can also check if the job script is correctly generated.

 Finally, we are ready to submit::